lykimq/manage-expense-urweb/README.md

 on business correctness, authorization rules, state transitions, transactional effects in the database, and key HTTP auth/redirect behavior.

 See `tests/README.md` for details.

-## CI

-GitHub Actions runs `make test` on push and pull requests to `main`.
-The workflow uses a PostgreSQL service container, installs Ur/Web from Nix (`nixpkgs#urweb`), and builds with urweb's default nix-wrapped compiler (no system gcc override).
+GitHub Actions runs the same suite on push and pull requests to `main`.

 ## If you are learning Ur/Web